• Skip to primary navigation

 Overhead shot of Cajun shrimp and sausage pasta in large pan with tongs.

-Cajun shrimp and sausage pasta is definitely a favorite in our home.
+Cajun shrimp and sausage pasta is definitely a favorite in our home because we love the flavors of Louisiana.

 Besides the Cajun spice, what makes this a Cajun dish is the use of the "trinity", a blend of bell peppers, celery, and onion.